 Yes, it’s still a secret this is the best time to hire!
 According to a Manpower Group survey, 80% of employers aren’t hiring in December which means you can take advantage of this time when the market for candidates is less competitive.
-With less company’s hiring and more candidates looking your business will have a distinct advantage.
-By starting the hiring process now, you can ensure that your job opening stands out, receives more recognition, and more applicants.
+With fewer companies hiring and more candidates actively looking for new opportunities, your business will have a distinct advantage.
+By starting the hiring process now, you can ensure that your job opening stands out, receives more recognition, and attracts a larger pool of applicants.

 Time to train.

 This is a great time of year to train employees.
 With having the time to train, you’re open to more diverse candidate backgrounds.
 This will allow you to be more selective when choosing a candidate.
 Have you received a candidate that has all the experience but you're just not sure his or her personality will fit with the team?
 Then received a candidate that has a great personality, think he would be a great fit but lacks some of the experience you’re looking for?
 Hiring now will give you the time to train on the experience the candidate is missing so you can hit the busy season in full force.
-If you cringe when you hear the words “employee training” read more from AgHires owner Lori Culler on why training doesn’t have to be a daunting task or complicated here: https://aghires.com/training-shouldnt-put-extra-dirt-boots/
+If you cringe when you hear the words “employee training” read more from AgHires owner Lori Culler on why training doesn’t have to be a daunting task or complicated here

 This is a great time to post, advertise, and recruit for your next all-star employee.
 The candidates aren’t as busy, you’re not as busy, there’s less competition for your opening to be seen, and you have time to be selective and get ready for your busy season.